 Messenger

-Messenger is an established social networking app that is free with in-app purchases.
-With a 4.7/5 rating from 123.6M reviews, it shows polarized user reception.
-Users particularly appreciate global connectivity, though app stability & crashes remains a common concern.
+Messenger is an established social networking app that is completely free.
+With a 4.7/5 rating from 123.8M reviews, it shows polarized user reception.
+Users particularly appreciate reliable voice and video call quality enables consistent long-distance communication for families and friends, though persistent technical glitches and stability issues disrupt core messaging and media viewing experiences post-update remains a common concern.

 What is Messenger?